A bottle of vitamin D supplements

 Sources of vitamin D

-Around the world, anywhere from 30 to 60 percent of people do not get enough vitamin D. Besides being linked to certain skin conditions, a lack of vitamin D may also lead to osteoporosis.
+Around the world, anywhere from 30 to 60 percent of people do not get enough vitamin D. Besides being linked to certain skin conditions, a lack of vitamin D may also lead to thinning bones (osteoporosis).
 Researchers are also studying the connection between vitamin D and other illnesses like diabetes, high blood pressure, and cancer.1,3

 Sunlight

-Vitamin D is known as the “sunshine vitamin.”
-When your skin absorbs ultraviolet (UV) B from the sun, the UVB helps your body produce vitamin D. Keep in mind, though, that your skin has a set amount of vitamin D it can make at one time.
+Vitamin D is known as the "sunshine vitamin."
+When your skin absorbs ultraviolet (UV) B from the sun, the UVB helps your body produce vitamin D. But keep in mind that your skin has a set amount of vitamin D it can make at one time.
 And too much sun will put you at risk for skin cancer and early skin aging.1,4

 Food